postgrespro/pg_variables/README.md

  before transaction block
 ```

-If you create variable after `BEGIN` or `SAVEPOINT` statements and than rollback
+If you create a transactional variable after `BEGIN` or `SAVEPOINT` statements and than rollback
 to previous state - variable will not be exist:

 ```sql